why is soursop illegal in the us?

 7. Pregnancy and Breastfeeding: Pregnant and breastfeeding women are advised to avoid soursop due to the lack of sufficient evidence regarding its safety in these situations.

-It's crucial to approach soursop consumption with caution, especially if you have pre-existing health conditions or are taking medications.
+It's crucial to approach soursop consumption with caution, especially if you have pre-existing health conditions or are taking medications, as the pulp and seeds may interact with certain therapies.

 Therefore, it is not only the limited supply of soursop that is driving up the cost, but also the high cost of transporting and importing the fruit from its native locations.
 This is why soursop can be so expensive, and why it is so difficult to find in many places around the world.